fhossain75/georgia-election-map/README.md

 ## About this app

 This dashboard allows you to axplore Georgia election results by contest, year, and value.
-Click on the heatmap to visualize turnout in different counties.
+Click on the drop down menu to visualize different turnout in different counties.

 ## Requirements